 After graduating from college, most of my travels would come in the form of road trips up and down the East Coast of the United States, and an occasional theme park group tour.
-Upon moving to Orlando, I had about a year off from traveling in part because of adjusting to moving to a new place, but mainly from falling into a state of contentment, as I was pretty happy with just going to the local theme parks when I wasn't working and joining friends for an occasional evening out.
+Upon moving to Orlando, I had about a year off from traveling in part because of adjusting to a new home, but mainly from falling into a state of contentment, as I was pretty happy with just going to the local theme parks when I wasn't working and joining friends for an occasional evening out.

-Then one day I joined a friend at EPCOT and we watched Reflections of China.
-Upon seeing the film, one thought crossed my mind, and that was "I need to start traveling again!"
-My love of history and culture had sparked again, and I wanted to see more.
-When I joined Theme Park Review's 2013 Mexico Tour and 2014 Scandinavia Tour, these would greatly influence my future travels, as both of them would include several amazing cultural experiences, either as part of the tour itself or in spending free time outside of the organized times to explore and sightsee.
+Then one day at EPCOT, a friend of mine and I were watching Reflections of China, and one thought crossed my mind in the middle of it..."I need to start traveling again!"
+My love of history and culture had been sparked seeing the incredible landscape, vibrant cities and incredible monuments featured in the film, leaving me wanting to see more.
+When I joined Theme Park Review's 2013 Mexico Tour and 2014 Scandinavia Tour, these would greatly influence my future travels, as both of them would include several amazing cultural experiences, either as part of the tour itself or in spending free time outside of the organized times to explore and sight-see.
 Since that time, while some trips are primarily about the different amusement parks, I have made more of an effort to include more cultural experiences in my adventures, especially as I add more countries to my list of places visited.

 Taking such trips that combine my love of theme parks and roller coasters with my fascination for history and culture has served as inspiration for the creation of Coasting with Culture.
 With this site, I'll share with you my experiences as well as ideas or suggestions of places that may be of interest that I hope will inspire your future travels.